diogogpinto/filament-page-context/README.md

 <x-filament::breadcrumbs class="text-sm/[6px]" :breadcrumbs="$breadcrumbs"/>
 ```

-3. Add the following snipper to your AppServiceProvider.php
+2. Add the following snippet to your AppServiceProvider.php
 ```php
 /**
  * Bootstrap any application services.